AttorneyOnline/AO2-Client/README.md

 # Attorney-Online-Client-Remake
-What is this?
-A remake of a remake?

-The original AO2 project can be found here: https://github.com/OmniTroid/Attorney-Online-Client

-This project uses Qt 5.7
+This is a remake of Attorney Online made by FanatSors.
+This project uses Qt 5.7.

+This project depends on the bass shared library, get it here: http://www.un4seen.com/